The Monotones: Biography

 Charles Patrick's brother James was originally a member, but he left soon after the group's formation.
 John Ryanes and Warren Ryanes were also brothers.

 They all began singing with the New Hope Baptist Choir, directed by Cissy Houston, who was related to the Patrick brothers.
-The group launched their career with a 1956 appearance on Ted Mack's Amateur Hour television program, winning first prize for their rendition of The Cadillacs' "Zoom".
-Soon afterwards, Charles Patrick was listening to the radio and heard a Pepsodent toothpaste commercial with the line "wonder where the yellow went."
-From there he got the idea for the line, "I wonder, wonder, wonder who!, who wrote the book of love", later working it up into a song with Davis and Malone.
+The group launched their career with a 1956 appearance on Ted Mack's Amateur Hour television program, winning first prize for their rendition of the Cadillacs' "Zoom".
+Soon afterwards, Charles Patrick was listening to the radio and heard a Pepsodent toothpaste commercial with the line "wonder where the yellow went".
+From there, he got the idea for the line, "I wonder, wonder, wonder who!, who wrote the book of love", later working it up into a song with Davis and Malone.
 In September 1957, they recorded "The Book of Love", which was released on the Mascot label in December that year.
 The small record company could not cope with its popularity, and it was reissued on Chess Records' subsidiary Argo label in February 1958.
-It became a hit, eventually reaching No. 3 on the Billboard R&B chart and No. 5 on the pop chart.
+It became a hit, eventually reaching number three on the Billboard R&B chart and number five on the pop chart.
 The record sold over one million copies.
 It also reached No. 5 in Australia; in the UK, the hit version was a cover version by The Mudlarks.

 The Monotones recorded a series of novelty follow-ups including "Zombi", and "The Legend of Sleepy Hollow", but they were not successful.

 The Monotones disbanded in 1962.
-Surviving members met to revive "Book of Love" several times after the break-up.
+Surviving members met to revive "The Book of Love" several times after the break-up.
 John Ryanes died in 1972, aged 31, and his brother Warren died in 1982.
 By 1994, the Monotones consisted of Frankie Smith, George Malone, Carl Foushee, Bernard Ransom, Bernard Brown (died in 2009, aged 62), and Victor Hartsfield.
 Frankie Smith died in 2000, and George Malone in 2007.